Medically reviewed by Drugs.com. Last updated on Oct 21, 2020.

 It can be difficult, and stressful, to follow a completely gluten-free diet.
 Here are some ways to help you cope and to feel more in control.

-- Get educated.
-Educate those around you — including family and friends — so they can recognize, acknowledge and support your efforts in dealing with the disease.
+- Get educated and teach family and friends.
+They can support your efforts in dealing with the disease.